Smeagol-Gollum/parabola/client/doc/readme-qt.md

 		brew update
 		brew install boost miniupnpc openssl berkeley-db4 protobuf

-- If using HomeBrew,  edit `bitcoin-qt.pro` to account for library location differences.
-There's a diff in `contrib/homebrew/bitcoin-qt-pro.patch` that shows what you need to change, or you can just patch by doing
+- If using HomeBrew,  edit `parabola-qt.pro` to account for library location differences.
+There's a diff in `contrib/homebrew/parabola-qt-pro.patch` that shows what you need to change, or you can just patch by doing

-        patch -p1 < contrib/homebrew/bitcoin.qt.pro.patch
+        patch -p1 < contrib/homebrew/parabola.qt.pro.patch

-- Open the bitcoin-qt.pro file in Qt Creator and build as normal (cmd+B)
+- Open the parabola-qt.pro file in Qt Creator and build as normal (cmd+B)

 Build Configuration Options